9 Early Signs of Bed Bugs

 5. Live bed bugs- nymphs and adults

 The stage after the eggs is the bed bugs growing into full-grown adults.
-Adult bed bugs are rust-colored or brown.
-Nymphs are live bed bugs that are paler than adults, and they become larger and take on a reddish color after they feed.
+Adult bed bugs are rust-coloured or brown.
+Nymphs 1are live bed bugs that are paler than adults, and they become larger and take on a reddish colour after they feed.

 They have six legs and two antennae.
 Some common places to check for them would be the seams of your mattress, any wood framing, and upholstered furniture.
 Usually, checking for bugs with a flashlight would be sufficient.